-Read on to discover more about Sri Lanka's national parks and the variety of ways in which you can set your eyes on the country's incredible creatures on land, in the air, and at sea.
+Read on to discover more about Sri Lanka's national parks and the variety of ways in which you can set your eyes on the country's incredible creatures on land, in the air and at sea.

 Take an early morning game drive along the trails of Sri Lanka's largest national park and you may see monitor lizards basking in the sunlight, plus junglefowl and mongooses scurrying along the gravel tracks.
 Sloth bears and leopards are just two of more than 30 mammalian species inhabiting Wilpattu.

-2. Support orphaned elephants
+2. Support elephants responsibly

 The Elephant Transit Home in Udawalawe National Park takes care of orphaned elephants.
-The facility was established in 1995, feeding and rehabilitating calves that have lost their mothers.
+The facility was established in 1995, feeding and rehabilitating calves who have lost their mothers.
 The elephants are eventually released into the wild.

 Signs remind visitors to remain silent during the family-friendly event.
 Inevitably, the excitement and volume crescendos as the elephants trot towards the feeding team seeking milk.
-Don't forget your camera!

-Minneriya National Park is a four and a half hour drive northeast of Colombo and renowned for its vast elephant herds.
-From July until October the pachyderms gather by the reservoir, one of the few remaining water sources during the dry season.
+Minneriya National Park is a four and a half-hour drive northeast of Colombo and renowned for its vast elephant herds.
+From July until October, the pachyderms gather by the reservoir, one of the few remaining water sources during the dry season.

-Local companies provide jeeps with drivers who know Minneriya's trails.
+Local companies provide Jeeps with drivers who know Minneriya's trails.
 Game drives give you a chance to view elephants as they socialise by the shoreline, playing and feeding.

 Of course, it's not just elephants that you're likely to see.
 Water buffalo also wallow in the reservoir, which attracts an array of birdlife, including pelicans and painted storks.

-4. Take to the water whale watching
+4. Go whale watching

 Sri Lanka bills itself as a place where you can see both elephants and whales.
-Trincomalee, in the country's east, Mirissa, on the south coast, and Kalpitiya, on the island's west, are regarded three of the best ports to board a boat for whale watching.
+Trincomalee, in the country's east, Mirissa, on the south coast and Kalpitiya, on the island's west are regarded three of the best ports to board a boat for whale watching.

 Blue whales, humpbacks and Bryde's whales number among the cetaceans that can be spotted in Sri Lankan waters.
 Dolphins and porpoises are also frequently seen swimming alongside boats.

-Many of the guides working in Sri Lanka's national parks are naturalists enthusiastic to share their subject knowledge.
+Many of the guides working in Sri Lanka's national parks are naturalists enthusiastic to share their knowledge.
 Having a good guide helps maximise your enjoyment of a game drive.